Overview

 Integrating with CI/CD

-Being able to run a load test locally is a great first step, and allows teams to verify the resilience of a service at a moment’s notice.
+Being able to run a load and performance test locally is a great first step, and allows teams to verify the resilience of a service at a moment’s notice.
 However, efficient teams may consider integrating load tests in their CI/CD pipelines directly, ensuring with every commit that the service still performs as expected.

 Postman provides two ways of accomplishing this.
 They’ve developed integrations directly for a number of CI/CD providers.
 If your CI/CD provider isn’t on this list, it’s also possible to get started by using the Newman library.

-Limitations of using Postman for load testing
+Limitations of Using Postman for Load and Performance testing

 At this point, it should be apparent that performing load tests with Postman is by all means possible.
 However, there are certain limitations you need to consider before going through the effort of using Postman.